ldynia/archcolider/BusinessDrivers .md

 _List of business goals for system’s creation or modification.
 Presented not in importance order_

 1. System support and engage ocassional users to make a purchase to increase users base.
-Converting Ocassional users to Known users and Subscribers
+Converting Ocassional users to Known users, and Known users to Subscribers .
 2. System provide rich options for engaging known users and subscribers by different kinds of loyality programs.
-New options is easy to add.
-It is increase user satisfaction and a chance of recomendation.
+New options are easily added in order to increase user satisfaction and a chance of recomendation.
-3. System provide actial consuming of meals and on-demand requests to support Ghost Kitchen management.
+3. System provides information about consumed meals and on-demand requests to support Ghost Kitchen management.
 4. System should be easy to use for inexperiencied users to increase user base.
 5. Sustainable usage of service.
-6. Involve other specialist in health area to increase userbase
+6. Involve other specialist in health area to increase userbase.

 # Significant Architectural Requirements (SAR)
-_List of architecture driving requirements (major functional, quality attribute, and life-cycle requirements)_
+List of architecture driving requirements (major functional, quality attribute, and life-cycle requirements)

 | # | Significant Architectural Requitements | From BD |
 |----|----|----|